Danish cabinet minister resigns over mink culling order that has shaken highest levels of government

 Two weeks ago, Frederiksen announced that the government would require farmers to put down all of the country’s minks, a major source of profit for Denmark’s large fur industry.
 The mammals, whose soft, warm pelts are sold as high-end cold-weather attire, were connected to the spread of a mutated form of the coronavirus, which caused infected humans to produce fewer antibodies, sparking concern among health experts about the effectiveness of a future vaccine in fighting the strain.

-Frederiksen said it was a “heavy decision,” but the situation required “resolute action.”
+Frederiksen said it was a “heavy decision” but that the situation required “resolute action.”
 The military was dispatched to dig mass graves.

 But less than a week later, with an estimated 2.85 million minks already dead, according to the BBC, the prime minister halted the order, conceding the government did not have the authority to carry out the mass killing of the animals.

-The mix up spiraled into a major debacle for the government, as political opponents seized on the order to warn of a threat to Danish democracy, and farmers expressed fury over their livelihoods being taken from them overnight.
+The mix-up spiraled into a major debacle for the government, as political opponents seized on the order to warn of a threat to Danish democracy, and farmers expressed fury over their livelihoods being taken from them overnight.

 People probably caught coronavirus from minks.
 That’s a wake-up call to study infections in animals, researchers say.